-Oxwich Bay is in the small, pretty village of Oxwich on the Gower Peninsula in Wales.
+Oxwich Bay is in the small, pretty village of Oxwich in South Wales.
 It is easily accessible from Swansea, which is only 13 miles away.
-With its own nature reserve and long golden beach, there are lots of things to do in Oxwich Bay, particularly if you like nature and the great outdoors.

 Contents: click to jump to a section